 I used conversation starters such as:

 How many pieces of food does the caterpillar have NOW?
 Let’s count them.
 Start at one.
 One, two, three, four…

-Children need repetition.
+Children need repetition when counting.

 Children need to hear your “think aloud” to help them build a stronger understanding of quantity.